Search for:

 Browsing

 Sinead Kelly is a partner in the Firm's Compensation practice.
-She advises on US executive compensation and global equity and has practiced in the compensation field for over 15 years.
-She regularly publishes articles and blogs on compensation-related topics and is a contributing author to Lexis Practice Advisor and a founder of the Firm's Compensation Connection blog.
-She is also a frequent speaker on executive compensation and global equity topics.
-She has been recognized by Chambers USA for Employee Benefits and Executive Compensation where Chambers states that she is "fantastic and always provides comprehensive and timely advice," and she is ranked by Legal 500 as a "Leading Lawyer" in this area.
+She advises on US executive compensation and global equity and has practiced in the compensation field since 2005.
+She regularly speaks and publishes on compensation-related topics and is a contributing author to Lexis Practice Advisor and Wolters Kluwer’s “Practical Guide to SEC Proxy and Compensation Rules,” as well as a founder of the Firm's Compensation Connection blog.
+She is on the Advisory Board of the Certified Equity Professionals Institute (CEPI) of Santa Clara University and is a member of the Firm's Artificial Intelligence and Blockchain working groups.
+Sinead has been recognized by Chambers USA for Employee Benefits and Executive Compensation, most recently in 2024, where Chambers states that she is “extremely intelligent, responsive and solution-oriented.”
+She is a Thomson Reuters Stand-out Lawyer for 2024, and is ranked by Legal 500 as a "Leading Lawyer" for Employee Benefits, Executive Compensation and Retirement Plan Design.

 Last fall California doubled-down on the state’s hostility to noncompete agreements.
 Assembly Bill 1076 codified the landmark 2008 Edward v.
 Arthur Andersen decision that invalidated all employment noncompetes, including narrowly tailored ones, unless they satisfy a statutory exception.
 AB 1076 also added new Business & Professions Code §16600.1, requiring California employers to notify current (and certain former) employees that any noncompete agreement or clause to which they may be subject is void (unless it falls within one of the limited statutory exceptions).